Today’s Economic Times published my letter on H-1B and the controversy over surplus or scarcity of STEM talent in the USA.

 However, that doesn’t mean they’ll automatically get jobs.

-Companies can access alternative source of talent via Indian programmers on H-1B in USA.
-As long as there’s a free flow of H-1B visas, there’ll no scarcity of onsite Indian programmers, who are typically available at an annual salary of $60K (as against $125K for local STEM talent).
+That’s because American companies can access an alternative source of talent in USA, namely, Indian programmers on H-1B.
+As long as there’s a free flow of H-1B visas, there will be no scarcity of onsite Indian programmers, who are typically available at an annual salary of $60K (as against $125K for local STEM talent).

-Put simply, there’s a shortage of local STEM talent in the USA at $60K but there’s no shortage at $125K.
+There’s a shortage of local STEM talent in USA at $60K but there’s no shortage at $125K.

 Thanks and Regards.